simbafs/blog/README.md

 ## License

-This project is licensed under the GPL 3.0 License.
+This project is licensed under the Apache 2.0 License.